• Free shipping on all orders

 Conclusion

 The moon travels around the earth in a cycle that lasts about a month and goes through four phases.
 Full moons are said to bring with them heightened emotions and strong anxious energy.
-According to folk wisdom, wolves and dogs are alleged to particularly enjoy howling at full moons, and many suggest that pets may be full of get up and go around this time, but the scientific evidence on the topic is mixed.
+According to folk wisdom, wolves and dogs are alleged to particularly enjoy howling at full moons, and many suggest that pets may be full of get up and going around this time, but the scientific evidence on the topic is mixed.

 Some studies suggest that cats and dogs end up in emergency rooms more often during full moon periods, but researchers have come to different conclusions regarding whether animals are more inclined to bite when the moon is shining in all its glory.